GiuseppeGambacorta/OperativeResearch/README.md

 ```

 ## Exercise Results
 The results of the exercises have been tested, but they should not be trusted 100%.
-Please verify independently before using them in critical applications.
+It is recommended to verify them while studying, comparing with the exercise results seen in class.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.